 This classic book illustrated by Eric Carle is on virtually any list of great books to have in the classroom.
 And it has a clear pattern that young children can quickly notice, and also repeat.
 Teachers and parents can ask children to identify the words that repeat to help them see the regularity and rhythm in the story.

 This vibrant storybook is similar to Brown Bear Brown Bear What Do You See? in some ways, but it adds some interesting complexity to a pattern story.
 As the red-haired boy comes across different animals on his stroll, the menagerie of creatures trail him on his walking journey.
 The illustrations reveal a growing pattern.
 Each page adds one more animal to the long line of followers.

 The Napping House by Don and Audrey Wood

-Here is one we recommend often.
+Here is one of the pattern books for kindergarten and preschool ages that we recommend often.
 The illustrations in The Napping House are fun and humorous and provide a great opportunity for children to identify a plus-one growing pattern.
 As the characters pile one by one onto the bed for a nap, each page clearly shows the growing, linear sequence and foreshadows what comes next.
 You can find an example of two teachers exploring this book in our Focus on the Lesson video Who is Napping?